qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-customize-device.md

 ## Customizing the compiler

 How the quantum gates are implemented on hardware varies on different quantum systems.
-Even on the same physical platform, different implementation will yield different performance.
+Even on the same physical platform, different implementations will yield different performance.
 The simplest way of implementation is to define a rectangular pulse like the one above.
 However, in reality, the control signal will have a continuous shape.
-In the following, we show how to customize the compiler with a gaussian pulse.
+In the following, we show how to customize the compiler with a Gaussian pulse.

 A typical gate compiler function looks like the one in the following cell, with the form ``XX_compiler(self, gate, args)``.
 It takes two arguments, `gate` and `args`: `gate` is the quantum gate to be compiled and `args` is a dictionary for additional parameters, for instance, parameters we defined in `Processor.params`.

-For each gate, the function returns the input gate, the time sequence and the pulse coefficients in an `Instruction` object.
+For each gate, the function returns the input gate, the time sequence, and the pulse coefficients in an `Instruction` object.

 Below is an example of a rectangular pulse.